mawais54013/Word-Guess-Game/README.md

     document.getElementById("text6").innerHTML = 15;
     document.getElementById("text7").innerHTML = "Letters already used: ";
 ```

+This code snippets shows that the names are stored into a array and the computer randomly chooses them with Math.random.
+Once the word is picked then the scores are set with the guesses left and they are all sent to the html file with the id's of each holder.
 # Learned Materials
 I learned to use Javascript as the base for this game while using CSS and Bootstrap to add style and background.